keyboard-ergonomics/keymacs/README.md

 * Fix QWERTY problems (apply solutions from well known alternative layouts)
 * Keep keys for general Emacs combos in convenient places

-## Introduction into QWERTY keyboard layout problems
+## Introduction into QWERTY layout problems

 Like in many other alternative layouts first purpose of this project is fix QWERTY problems.
 Second purpose is to be compatible with most typical